 You can also purchase bubble wrap and cut to fit the exact size of your more fragile ornaments.

-We own a similar box that came with some shatterproof ornaments I bought at Costco about 10 years ago.
+We own a similar box with shatterproof ornaments I bought at Costco about ten years ago.
+It’s been such a lifesaver!

 It’s great to have a spot for each ornament.
 I usually wrap each one in leftover tissue paper to keep them extra secure.

-And if that box seems too big for the ornaments you have, there’s also a smaller version.
+And if that box seems too big for your ornaments, there’s also a smaller version.

-Another idea for people who have a hard time finding what they are looking for is this clear Christmas storage box.
+Another idea for people who have difficulty finding what they are looking for is this clear Christmas storage box.

 I like that you can sort your ornaments into sections.